Histogram

 Colored Bars

 In this example, two intersections have colors, so two extra bars appear in this histogram.
 From these bars, we can see that elements (movies) in the Comedy intersection generally matches the rating trend of the overall dataset (in grey), whereas there are few or no elements in the Drama intersection with ratings between 2.2 and 2.4.
+Additionally, it's clear from the relative heights of the stacked bars that Comedy has less elements in most bars than Drama, which makes sense, as Comedy is the smaller intersection overall.

 Selections